Spider-view: “Foiled!” (Alien Costume Saga, Part 6)

 Issues: Marvel Team-Up #142-143

 Publication Date: June 1984-July 1984

-Micheline’s characterization is what I ended up focusing on as I read these issues, primarily characters not named “Spider-Man.”
-Peter is, as usual, characteristically amusing and entertaining to read, but it’s the other heroes who join our Webbed Wonder, Captain Marvel and Starfox, as well as the story’s main antagonist, Dr. Paulson, upon whom I wish to center my focus.
+Michelinie’s characterization is what I ended up focusing on as I read these issues, primarily characters not named “Spider-Man.”
+Peter is, as usual, characteristically amusing and entertaining to read, but it’s the other heroes who join our Webbed Wonder, Captain Marvel and Starfox, as well as the story’s main antagonist, Doctor Paulson, upon whom I wish to center my focus.